 What is NoSQL?

-Today, large companies are increasingly using NoSQL.
-For example, a business that needs to store large amounts of unstructured and structured data or manage real-time streaming will want to consider NoSQL for its data management.
+Today, large companies are increasingly using NoSQL for data management.
+For example, a business that needs to store large amounts of unstructured and structured data or manage real-time streaming will want to consider NoSQL.

-Regarding different NoSQL database types, the structure and layout depend on the data model.
-The four main structures are as follows: document, graph, key-value, and wide-column.
+The structure and layout of different NoSQL database types depend on the data model.
+The four main structures are document, graph, key-value, and wide-column.

 Document Databases – These databases store data similar to JavaScript Object Notation (JSON).
 Every document will contain pairs of values and fields, but it does not need foreign keys because specific relationships between documents don’t exist.
 Other essential features include fast creation, easy maintenance, flexible schema, and open formats.